RaviKMalhotra/CNAPP/PRISMA Cloud/Domain 1 - Prisma Cloud: Risk Prevention Features.md

 - What is Software Composition Analysis (CAS)
 - What is Software Bills of Material (SBOM)

  # We will perform following taks in this module
 - Implement Infrastructure as Code (IaC) scanning to detect misconfigurations and misconfigured templates.
 - Ensure CI/CD security
 - perform vulnerability scanning
 - Manage secrets to prevent data leakage
 - Address software dependencies through Software Composition Analysis (SCA) and Software Bill of Material (SBOM)

+# Cloud Application Security Overview
+1.